-How much does will it cost me to make a premises licence application?
+How much will it cost me to make a premises licence application?

 A premises licence enables a premises to carry out licensable activities and any business which sells alcohol, provides entertainment or late night refreshment will need a premises licence.
 Entertainment includes theatrical performance, showing a film, indoor sporting event, boxing or wrestling (indoor or outdoor), live music, recorded music and performance of dance.